Jammy2211/PyAutoLens/CONTRIBUTING.md

 * Any details about your Python environment.
 * Detailed steps to reproduce the bug.

-### Propose New non-linear search or Features
+### Propose New Features

 The best way to send feedback is to open an issue at https://github.com/Jammy2211/PyAutoLens with tag *enhancement*.

-If you are proposing a new non-linear search or a new feature:
+If you are proposing a nnew feature:

 * Explain in detail how it should work.
 * Keep the scope as narrow as possible, to make it easier to implement.

-### Implement non-linear search or Features
+### Implement Features
 Look through the Git issues for operator or feature requests.
 Anything tagged with *enhancement* is open to whoever wants to implement it.

 ### Add Examples or improve Documentation
 Writing new features is not the only way to get involved and contribute.
-Create examples with existing non-linear searches as well as improving the documentation of existing operators is as important as making new non-linear searches and very much encouraged.
+Create examples with existing features as well as improving the documentation of existing operators is as important as making new non-linear searches and very much encouraged.